JavaScript and Java parallels

 # No object mapping

 For the sake of simplicity, and similarity to Node.js version, Moleculer does not use Java Object Mappers.
 The data is received, processed and returned in "raw" JSON format.
 Object Mapper's are useful when starting the system, and we process configuration files using the Spring Framework, for example.
 However, it is faster at runtime if the incoming data packet is received immediately after parsing it from the binary (JSON, MessagePack, etc.) format.
-The Tree data type helps in accurate type conversion, even allowing you to specify default values.
+The Tree (opens new window) data type helps in accurate type conversion, even allowing you to specify default values.

 // Input and output data are in "raw" JSON format